fwinkl/fwinkl.github.io/_scig/2024-BerninaTrek.md

 <b>Day 4: {% include hikestats.html up="0m" down="800m" distance="12km" duration="4 hours" %}</b><br/>
 We will use the morning to get a close-up view of Piz Bernina and its famous Bianco ridge.
-If conditions are perfect, those with enough energy, could consider ascending Piz Morteratsch.
+If conditions are perfect, those with enough energy, could consider ascending Piz Tschierva.
 After lunch we will descend via Val Roseg to Pontresina from where we take a train back to Geneva.

 ## <i class="bi bi-card-checklist"></i>Equipment